Iraq's Shi'ite militias target Falluja in Anbar campaign

 The army seems to be taking advantage of the extra capabilities offered by the militia umbrella group, which includes Iranian-backed elements.
 Yasiri welcomed the Hashid’s involvement, saying the army had struggled unsuccessfully for 18 months to contain Sunni insurgents in Anbar.

-Abadi and the army can rely on U.S.-led air strikes, more closely coordinated since U.S. officers moved into a military base less than 10 miles (15 km) from Falluja and started overseeing training of Sunni tribal recruits there.
+Abadi and the army can also rely on U.S.-led air support, more closely coordinated since U.S. officers moved into a military base less than 10 miles (15 km) from Falluja and started overseeing training of Sunni tribal recruits there.

-Jets and artillery have been pounding militant targets in both Falluja and Ramadi, inflicting heavy daily casualties on militants and civilians alike, according to medical sources.
+Jets and artillery have been pounding both Falluja and Ramadi, inflicting heavy daily casualties on militants and civilians alike according to medical sources.

-But a U.S. official, speaking on condition of anonymity, suggested a lack of Iraqi army control of militia activities in Falluja would prevent the kind of air support for the campaign that the United States has offered elsewhere in Iraq.

 Shi‘ite militia figures say they will take the lead on the ground, not the army.